GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionR">R</span>
 </h2>

-- <span id="regularly"><strong>Regularly:</strong></span> Activities that are performed approximately 25%-59% of the time.
+- <span id="regularly"><strong>Regularly:</strong></span> Activities that are performed approximately 25% to 59% of the time.

 - <span id="reimbursable-service"><strong>Reimbursable service:</strong></span> An agreement in which one agency provides ICT services to another and is then reimbursed for these services.

-- <span id="risk"><strong>Risk:</strong></span> Potential for harm, loss, or damage within the IT sector, unfavorably impacting systems, processes, and associated resources within an organization.
+- <span id="risk"><strong>Risk:</strong></span> Potential for harm, loss, or damage within the IT sector that unfavorably impacts systems, processes, and associated resources within an organization.
 Risk typically encompasses legal, financial, technological, and workforce challenges.

 - <span id="ruleset"><strong>Ruleset:</strong></span> A collection of rules used by automated tools to identify accessibility issues.
 May also be called rules, accessibility checks, or library.